 However, it is simple to use.
-It also has its auto-discovery feature which works as network mapper and identifies network elements without configuring them manually.
+It also has its auto-discovery feature which works as a network mapper and identifies network elements without configuring them manually.
 It also reduces manual labor.
 Once you start using it from a pc or mobile, it starts monitoring your network via the PRTG app.

 One of the first things that you notice is it is difficult to maintain the record; it is not clear.
 But it gives you sufficient information it has enough depth to give you a clear picture if you continue beyond the initial clunkiness and familiar with it.

-PRTG maps offer visual offering.
+PRTG maps offer visual offerings.
 And maps are used in many ways.
-The simplest way to create the map is to create a map and denote to each device on your network.
+The simplest way to create the map is to create a map and denote each device on your network.
 However, you can customize it and set it to show the most critical sensor of the network.
 You can also set automatic map rotation, and you can change the map view from 10 seconds to 10 minutes.

 Though to use it, you have to get used to it, but it is perfect for the one who is new to network monitoring.
 With the learning curve, the additional features like auto-discovery, alerts, and visual displays make it better to use.
-It has some pricing option according to use.
-It can works on up to 100 monitors to XL5 package for $1,400.
+It has some pricing options according to use.
+It can works on up to 100 monitors to the XL5 package for $1,400.
 The XL1 package gives you the best value for money by providing unlimited sensors for $13,436.
-It also provides you trial version, and it remains free up to 100 Sensors.
+It also provides you a trial version, and it remains free up to 100 Sensors.

 It works well on customization.
 The user configuration can send through email or SMS.
 Throughout your network, you can run scripts from the device or remotely.
 It is useful particularly when you need quick action like performance issues.

-You will receive a message in message window if there is any network issue with all of the detail.
+You will receive a message in the message window if there is any network issue with all of the detail.
 It is one of the network management tools which has an extensive range of templates to monitor devices.
 It has templates of companies like Intel, Dell, Netgear, Cisco, Huawei, and Nokia Networks devices.
 And all of the templates come with triggers, the scenario of the vendor device, default applications, and graphs.

-Overall Zabbix is best network monitoring software for medium to large businesses.
+Overall Zabbix is the best network monitoring software for medium to large businesses.
 It is available for free and accessed as a web interface.
 One can also download it for Red Hat Enterprise Linux, Linux, CentOS, Oracle, Ubuntu, and Debian.

 #8.
 Nagios XI

 Nagios XI, a network monitoring software tool that is known for its wide demographic data.
-Those who want a low maintenance solution, it is best for them.
+For those who want a low maintenance solution, it is best for them.
 It uses a web-based user interface which makes it more accessible.
 Configuration wizards set up your monitoring network as well as manage your service quickly.

 multi-tenant access is a unique feature provided by Nagios XI.
-It let multi-user access to sections network infrastructure and let the user see authorized devices.
+It let multi-user access to sections of network infrastructure and let the user see authorized devices.
 It is useful in large organizations where there are many staff members, and each has a different duty to handle.
 It operates on Redhat Enterprise Linux or CentOS.
 You will get the standard edition for $1,995 and the enterprise edition for $3,495.
 The free version is also available to monitoring seven nodes.

 Icinga is another relatively well-known network monitoring software product.
 It uses direct monitoring and SNMP to gather all usage data from each device that is active on a system.
 The major processes conducted through the REST API.
 The entire user interface secured with SSL.
 It gives the power to the user to update their configurations and view information about existing problems.
 Many large companies use this product like Audi, Adobe, and Vodafone.